RGBT-GroundBench: Visual Grounding Beyond RGB in Complex Real-World Scenarios: Fine-grained Benchmark Results on RGBT-GroundBench

 The illumination subsets complement the TestB (low-light) evaluation in the main manuscript by providing four explicit illumination levels.
 The Acc@0.5 results on RefFLIR, RefM$^{3}$FD, and RefMFAD are reported in Table~\ref{tab:illum_all_methods}, using the same organization as the scene-wise and weather-wise tables.

-\textbf{Illumination sensitivity of RGB-only models.} \begin{itemize} \item In \textbf{SL} and \textbf{NL} conditions, RGB-only methods achieve relatively high performance on all three sub-datasets.
+\textbf{Illumination sensitivity of RGB-only models.} In SL and NL conditions, RGB-only methods achieve relatively high performance on all three sub-datasets.
 In these regimes, appearance cues, color contrast, and contextual details are clearly visible, and high-level RGB semantics remain reliable.

-\item As illumination decreases from \textbf{NL} to \textbf{WL} and further to \textbf{VL}, all RGB-only baselines exhibit a sharp accuracy drop.
+As illumination decreases from NL to WL and further to VL, all RGB-only baselines exhibit a sharp accuracy drop.
 This trend is consistent in both the zero-shot and single-source settings in Table~\ref{tab:illum_all_methods}.
-Low-light images contain stronger noise, reduced dynamic range, and missing color information, which substantially impairs the ability of RGB-only models to localize the referred objects, especially at medium and long distances. \end{itemize}
+Low-light images contain stronger noise, reduced dynamic range, and missing color information, which substantially impairs the ability of RGB-only models to localize the referred objects, especially at medium and long distances.

-\textbf{Characteristics of TIR-only models.} Thermal-only models show a different pattern: \begin{itemize} \item Their performance is generally lower than RGB-only methods in \textbf{SL} and \textbf{NL}, where visible textures and colors provide rich discriminative cues that are not fully captured by TIR.

-\item However, as illumination weakens, TIR-only models degrade much more slowly than RGB-only ones, and in several VL cases they become comparable or superior to RGB-only models, reflecting the illumination invariance of thermal sensing. \end{itemize}
+\textbf{Characteristics of TIR-only models.} Thermal-only models show a different pattern: Their performance is generally lower than RGB-only methods in SL and NL, where visible textures and colors provide rich discriminative cues that are not fully captured by TIR.
+However, as illumination weakens, TIR-only models degrade much more slowly than RGB-only ones, and in several VL cases they become comparable or superior to RGB-only models, reflecting the illumination invariance of thermal sensing.

-\textbf{Advantages of RGB+TIR fusion.} Across all three sub-datasets, multi-modal RGB+TIR models (MV-* variants and RGBT-VGNet) provide the best balance between semantic richness and robustness to illumination changes: \begin{itemize} \item In \textbf{SL/NL}, RGB+TIR models perform at least on par with the best RGB-only models, indicating that fusion does not harm performance in well-lit conditions. \item In \textbf{WL/VL}, RGB+TIR models clearly outperform both RGB-only and TIR-only baselines, confirming that the two modalities provide complementary information: RGB offers high-level semantics when usable, whereas TIR supplies stable structural cues when RGB deteriorates. \end{itemize}
+\textbf{Advantages of RGB+TIR fusion.} Across all three sub-datasets, multi-modal RGB+TIR models (MV-* variants and RGBT-VGNet) provide the best balance between semantic richness and robustness to illumination changes: In SL/NL, RGB+TIR models perform at least on par with the best RGB-only models, indicating that fusion does not harm performance in well-lit conditions.
+In WL/VL, RGB+TIR models clearly outperform both RGB-only and TIR-only baselines, confirming that the two modalities provide complementary information: RGB offers high-level semantics when usable, whereas TIR supplies stable structural cues when RGB deteriorates.

 \textbf{Performance of RGBT-VGNet.} The proposed RGBT-VGNet achieves the highest or second-highest accuracy in almost all illumination conditions and datasets.
 Its advantage is particularly pronounced in the \textbf{VL} columns of Table~\ref{tab:illum_all_methods}, where most RGB-only models collapse.
 The combination of AMA and LAVS allows RGBT-VGNet to rely more on TIR features when RGB becomes unreliable, while still exploiting RGB details under SL and NL.
 This leads to consistently strong performance across the entire illumination spectrum.